drkevinberthelot/starter-hugo-SGLRT-group/content/authors/marclaurans/_index.md

 ---
 # Display name
-title: Dr Oana Cojocariu
+title: Dr Marc Laurans

 # Full Name (for SEO)
-first_name: Oana
+first_name: Marc
-last_name: Cojocariu
+last_name: Laurans

 # Is this the primary user of the site?
 superuser: false